 Step 1

-Lie on your back, knees bent, feet close to buttocks and a little wider than hip distance apart.
+Lie on your back with knees bent and feet close to your buttocks, a little wider than hip distance apart.

 Step 2

-Squeeze your gluteal muscles to slowly raise the pelvis up from the floor, keep your knees aligned over your ankles.
-Hold the top position 3-5 seconds, then slowly lower down to start position.
-10-20 repetitions.
+Squeeze your glute muscles to lift your pelvis off the floor, keeping your knees aligned over your ankles.
+Hold for 3-5 seconds, then slowly lower back to the starting position.
+Repeat 10-20 times.

 A woman performs a clamshell exercise by lying on her side with her knees bent and stacked together and then lifting one knee while her feet remain touching.